Open

 Developing strategic CO2 transportation infrastructure between cities and surrounding industrial areas

-- The project proposal must focus on pre-construction design and engineering for industrial-scale carbon capture and transportation technology solutions.
+- The proposed project must be focused on pre-construction design and engineering for onsite carbon capture, direct air capture, direct carbon conversion, or strategic CO2 transportation infrastructure.

 Based on the provided information, there are no explicit restrictions mentioned regarding the types of companies or industries that are not eligible for this grant.
 The context does not specify any particular sectors or company statuses that are excluded from applying.